neonephos/outreach/documents/outreach_committee_playbook/social_media/social_media_strategy.md

 ### How We Use This

+Escalatory Engagament Ladder:

+- Like: Superficial engagement,done for: passing comments about NeoNephos or related activity of our members / ambassadors / projects
+- Repost: Done for: Concrete NeoNephos Foundation involvement apparent / main topic
+- Repost & Comment: Done for: Concretization of NeoNephos involvement in posts pertinent to our Foundation

 - Strong discussions → create follow-up posts
 - Repeated questions → turn into content (posts, blogs, events)
 - Controversial takes → refine positioning